 Scholarly Commons Citation

 Bloch, Susan Low, "Celebrating Thurgood Marshall: The Prophetic Dissenter" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 928.
+928.